This job posting is no longer active.

 - Effective written, oral, and interpersonal communication skills.

 - Ability to interact effectively with internal and external staff at all levels.

-- Working knowledge of Microsoft Access and Microsoft Excel.
+- Working knowledge of Microsoft Office and intermediate skill level of Microsoft Excel.

 How to Apply:

 Interested candidates should apply to this job by clicking on the "Apply Now" button and submitting a combined cover letter and resume.
 The Port Authority of NY & NJ welcomes veteran and military spouse applications.

 Founded in 1921, the Port Authority of New York and New Jersey builds, operates, and maintains many of the most important transportation and trade infrastructure assets in the country.
 The agency's network of aviation, ground, rail, and seaport facilities is among the busiest in the country, supports more than 550,000 regional jobs, and generates more than twenty three billion in annual wages and eighty billion in annual economic activity.
 The Port Authority also owns and manages the 16-acre World Trade Center site, where the 1,776-foot-tall One World Trade Center is now the tallest skyscraper in the Western Hemisphere.